 Parts of Payne-Phalen are affected by crime, and some parts are quiet, very livable neighborhoods.
 Like Dayton's Bluff, the neighborhood is experiencing problems with crime, with some of the highest rates in St. Paul.
 Although the crime rate for the whole neighborhood is high, the character of the neighborhood can change markedly from block to block, and there are areas with quiet streets.
 The southern part of the neighborhood, around Maryland Avenue and Case Avenue, experiences the most problems.

-Most housing in the Greater East Side consists of early-20th-century, smaller family homes, and small- or medium-size apartment blocks.
+Most housing in the Greater East Side consists of early-20th-century, smaller family homes, and small to medium-size apartment blocks.
 If you choose carefully, you should be able to find a good value on a quiet street in Payne-Phalen, especially in the northern half of the neighborhood.
 House prices for Payne-Phalen are lower than the average for St. Paul.

 St. Anthony Park